 Maria Ferrante & Ivan Gusev at the Stone Church

-Friends of the Stone Church will present brilliant soprano Maria Ferrante and pianist Ivan Gusev in Americana – Songs We Love on Sunday at 3 pm, March 29, 2020, at the Stone Church.
+Friends of the Stone Church will present brilliant soprano Maria Ferrante and pianist Ivan Gusev in Americana – Songs We Love AT A LATER DATE at the Stone Church.
 New England audiences know Maria Ferrante’s live performances and recordings well and are deeply fond of her.
 Ivan Gusev, who will play the Stone Church’s ‘new’ 1907 Chickering, has won international awards for his sensitive and dynamic interpretations.
 They will collaborate with a number of up-and-coming young singers.

 Admission is $15.
 Purchase tickets at the door with cash or credit card.
 Our traditional, opulent FOSC reception follows the concert.